Haggadone scores 36, leads York to first win

 HUMPHREY, Neb. — It’s safe to say York junior Matt Haggadone was feeling it Friday afternoon in Humphrey.

 The 6-foot-3 guard lit up the Crofton Warriors with a game-high 36 points to lead the Dukes to their first win of the season, a 76-44 blowout.
-York advances to the St. Francis Holiday Tournament championship game Saturday night at 7 p.m.
+York advances to the St. Francis Holiday Tournament championship game against the host St. Francis Flyers on Saturday night at 7 p.m.
+The undefeated Flyers, rated No. 1 in Class D-2, beat Wynot 75-34 on Friday night.

 York head coach Scott Lamberty said Haggadone’s body balance on his jump shots was a big reason why he got so many to fall, including four 3-pointers.
 Haggadone came into the game averaging 12.4 points.